ariankoochak/regex-patterns-of-all-countries/README.md

 # 🌍 regex patterns of all countries
 This repository contains regular expression (regex) patterns for validating phone numbers &amp; postal codes for All countries.

+I will be happy if you find a wrong pattern or find a problem.
+Report it and fix it

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

 ## Contents